Mirrowel/Mirrobot-py/docs/commands/ai_assistant.md

 - **Permissions:** `manage_messages`

 ### `think`
 Sends a question to the LLM and can display the internal "thinking" steps of the model.
 This is useful for understanding how the model arrives at its conclusions.
+Like the `!ask` command, it dynamically fetches live user and channel data to ensure its context is current.

 - **Usage:** `!think [display_thinking] <question>`
 - **Arguments:**